How The Robert Indiana Love Sculpture Won Hearts Worldwide

 The Composition of Robert Indiana LOVE

 The composition of the piece is comprised of two pars of letters stacked in a square, with the L, V, and E standing tall around an O that is swooned on its side.
 In this way, the artists embedded the meaning of the word in its typography – knocked off balance, the letter O evokes every kind of passion.
-He recalls:
+He recalled:

 I was trying to bring [the word] down to its essence.
 In the most meaningful and recognizable form possible.
 The tilted O was not my invention.
 It was used frequently down through the ages, various times, various places.
 It was a typographic play, and I simply thought it made the word a little more dynamic.

 The inspiration for the piece was deeply personal to the artists.
-It was a tribute to his father who died at the end of 1965.
+It had been a tribute to his father who died at the end of 1965.
 The red and green recall the sign of the Phillips 66 where his father worked, while the blue evokes the sky of his home state and chosen namesake, Indiana.

 I was encouraged by my father.
 He was not artistically inclined, but he played an important role in my life, too.
 He worked for Phillips 66, the gasoline company.
 [The original color scheme for LOVE] came from a Phillips 66 sign in Indianapolis.
 It was absolutely beautiful.
 I would be in the car and I’d see that red-and-green sign against the blue Indiana sky.